Vladimir Kara-Murza

-Vladimir Vladimirovich Kara-Murza (Владимир Владимирович Кара-Мурза; born 7 September 1981) is a Russian political activist, journalist, author, and filmmaker.
-A protégé of Boris Nemtsov, he serves as vice-chairman of Open Russia, an NGO founded by Russian businessman and former oligarch Mikhail Khodorkovsky, which promotes civil society and democracy in Russia.
+Vladimir Vladimirovich Kara-Murza (Владимир Владимирович Кара-Мурза; born 7 September 1981) is a Russian-British political activist, journalist, author, filmmaker, and former political prisoner.
+A protégé of murdered Russian dissident Boris Nemtsov, Kara-Murza is vice-chairman of Open Russia, an NGO founded by the exiled Russian businessman and former oligarch Mikhail Khodorkovsky, which promotes civil society and democracy in Russia.
 He was elected to the Coordinating Council of the Russian Opposition in 2012, and served as deputy leader of the People's Freedom Party from 2015 to 2016.
 He has directed two documentaries, They Chose Freedom and Nemtsov.
-As of 2021, he acts as Senior Fellow to the Raoul Wallenberg Centre for Human Rights.
+As of 2021, he serves as Senior Fellow to the Raoul Wallenberg Centre for Human Rights.
 He was awarded the Civil Courage Prize in 2018.

-In April 2022, Kara-Murza was arrested on charges of disobeying police orders; later his arrest was extended after new charges of "discrediting" the military were introduced, and in October, new charges of treason were reportedly introduced against him.
+In April 2022, after speaking out against the Russian invasion of Ukraine, Kara-Murza was arrested on charges of disobeying police orders.
+His arrest was extended after prosecutors introduced new charges of "discrediting" the military, and in October 2022 he was charged with treason.
+Amnesty International and others called the charges politically motivated due to his anti-war views.
+In October 2022, he was awarded the Václav Havel Human Rights Prize.

-In October 2022, Kara-Murza was awarded the Václav Havel Human Rights Prize.
+In April 2023, Kara-Murza was sentenced to 25 years in prison, and was sent to a prison colony in Siberia.
+In 2024, he was awarded the Pulitzer Prize for commentary for the columns which he continued to write from his prison cell for The Washington Post.
+On 1 August 2024, Kara-Murza was released from prison as part of a prisoner exchange deal involving two dozen individuals from seven different countries.

 Early life and education

-Vladimir Vladimirovich Kara-Murza was born in Moscow on 7 September 1981.
-He is the son of Russian journalist and television host Vladimir Alexeyevich Kara-Murza (1959–2019), an outspoken critic of Leonid Brezhnev and a supporter of reforms under Boris Yeltsin.
-His father was a great-grandson of Latvian revolutionary Voldemārs Bisenieks (1884–1938), and great-grand-nephew of Latvia's first Ambassador to Great Britain, Georgs Bisenieks (1885–1941; lv), both of whom were shot by the NKVD.
-The Latvian agronomist and publisher Jānis Bisenieks (1864–1923; lv) was their older brother.
+Vladimir Vladimirovich Kara-Murza was born in Moscow, the son of Russian journalist and television host Vladimir Alexeyevich Kara-Murza (1959–2019), an outspoken critic of Leonid Brezhnev and supporter of reforms under Boris Yeltsin.
+His mother is Jewish.
+His father was a great grandson of Latvian revolutionary Voldemārs Bisenieks (1884–1938), and great-grand-nephew of Latvia's first Ambassador to Great Britain, Georgs Bisenieks (1885–1941), both of whom were shot by the NKVD.
+The Latvian agronomist and publisher Jānis Bisenieks (1864–1923) was their older brother.

-He is also related to Sergey Kara-Murza (born 1939), a Soviet/Russian historian, chemist and philosopher.
-They are members of the Kara-Murza family, descendants of a Tatar aristocrat who settled in Moscow and converted to Christianity in the 15th century AD.
-(The name in translation means "Black Lord".)
+He is related to Sergey Kara-Murza (born 1939), a Soviet/Russian historian, chemist, and philosopher.
+He is a member of the Kara-Murza family, who are descendants of a Tatar aristocrat who settled in Moscow and converted to Christianity in the 15th century AD.

-Kara-Murza earned a BA and an MA degree in history at Cambridge University.
-With his wife, Yevgenia, he has three children.
+Kara-Murza earned a BA and an MA degree in history at Trinity Hall, Cambridge, and he speaks fluent English.
+With his wife Yevgenia, he has three children.